-The Montreal Economic Institute (MEI) commissioned Leger to poll Quebecers on their opinions regarding a carbon tax and its possible impacts.
+The Montreal Economic Institute (MEI) commissioned Leger to poll Quebecers on their opinions regarding the new carbon tax and its possible impacts.

 Media release: Only 2% of Quebecers ready to pay for a carbon tax that would allow GHG reduction targets to be reached